Biophilic Design Bali: How Wellness Interiors Are Redefining Luxury Villas in 2026

 1. Visual and Non-Visual Connections with Nature

-The first pillar of biophilic wellness in 2026 is erasing the boundary between the jungle and the living room.
+The first pillar of Biophilic Design Bali in 2026 is erasing the boundary between the jungle and the living room.

 Framing the Jungle: Visual Connectivity